Earthquake Ready Burnside Bridge

 After considering more than 100 options for the bridge, four alternatives (three replacement and one retrofit) were identified.
 In the process, a set of unique seismic design criteria was developed in conjunction with leading industry experts.
 The project is now in the environmental review phase, with experts studying and documenting the effects of each of the four alternatives, as well as a no-build option.
 After public comment, a preferred alternative is expected to be chosen by fall of 2021, with design work and construction to begin in 2022, depending on funding.

 Concurrent to the earthquake resiliency study, we also led rehabilitation work on the current, aging bridge.
-As the prime consultant for our seven-firm delivery team, we led the preliminary conceptual design and final PS&E to extend the Burnside Bridge’s service life.
+As the prime consultant for our seven-firm delivery team, we led the preliminary conceptual design and final plan, specification and estimate to extend the Burnside Bridge’s service life.
 Our bridge engineering experts provided structural, mechanical/electrical, and roadway rehabilitation improvements to ensure the safety of the current bridge, as well as its load carrying capacity and reliability through 2035.